A Therapist’s Guide to Authentic Parenting Tips for Teens

 Photo of mom trying to get teen daughter’s attention to show intellectualizing versus connecting as parenting tips for teens in Colchester, CT and Virginia

-What is intellectualizing?
+What is Intellectualizing?

 Ready for a record scratch moment?
 Solving your teen’s problems doesn’t actually…solve their problems.
 When we spend a big chunk of our time problem-solving another person’s emotional concerns, we do something called “intellectualizing.”
 Intellectualizing is a defense or protective mechanism that occurs when we disconnect from another person’s emotional vulnerability by staying fixed in logic and reason.
 Many times this is used to protect from feeling the weight of the person’s emotions, and it can result in minimizing or invalidating the other person’s experience.